dirkvranckaert/touchinputdisplaydriver/README.md

 Out of the box the following displays are supported, however the system is free and open to add your own driver:
 * Kedei HDMI (Tested with a 3.5")
 * Waveshare HDMI (Tested with a 5")
+## Prerequisites
+Before using the driver you need to make sure you have the Input Device Confguration file (.idc) installed on your Android things device.
+To do so mount the SD card of your Android Things device and in the root partition under `/system/usr/idc/` you should copy the AndroidTouchInputDriver.idc file that is available in the root of this project.
+If you do not copy that file the driver will work but Android will think that the driver is a physical mouse, which obviously results in totally different behaviour.
 ## Usage
 ### Gradle
 ```compile 'eu.vranckaert.driver:touch:1.0.1'```